 So, what exactly is data-driven marketing?
 Renowned American marketing software developer HubSpot provides this definition: “Data-driven marketing uses data to inform all marketing decisions, from creative assets to campaigns.
 It places customer data front and center to ensure all marketing efforts are relevant to customer interests and behaviors.”

+Nowadays comparison between traditional and digital marketing is more common.
 While traditional marketing like magazine print media or radio spots still has its uses, it is less targeted and cost-effective than digital marketing campaigns.
 However, despite the pivot to online retail, both advertising methods can work together.
 Think of a massive Netflix show billboard in the city center and an Instagram post promoting the same show, for instance.

 Data-driven marketing is facilitated online and uses paid or organic ads on social media or search engines, as well as email marketing, influencer marketing, video marketing, and more.
 Let’s examine how optimizing brand communications based on customer behavior helps develop personalized marketing with the highest return on investment.